Cop Charged With Assault After Video Shows Him Slamming Suspect’s Head Into Pavement

 “What I see is officers who have made an arrest and are struggling with the subject, and then I see the officer do some extracurricular activities as a result of the use of force.
 So with that piece of it gives me some pause and something that we seriously need to take a look at,” Acting Police Chief Marcus Jones said on Tuesday.

-Pesoa was charged with possession of a controlled dangerous substance, attempted distribution of a controlled dangerous substance, resisting arrest and second-degree assault.
-Morris, according to police, has since been suspended and placed on administrative duties while the department completes an internal investigation.
+Pesoa was charged with possession of a controlled dangerous substance, attempted distribution of a controlled dangerous substance, resisting arrest, and second-degree assault.
+Moris, according to police, has since been suspended and placed on administrative duties while the department completes an internal investigation.